 “I can’t really pick one of those because they were all kind of at different times,” added Koepka, who closed with a two-under 68 to finish at one-over 281 and a stroke clear of Fleetwood, who had polished off his historic round a few hours earlier.
 “I felt like I could have been very easily derailed, making double or triple.
 You've just got to keep plugging away.”

 That same mentality had kept him going earlier this year, when Koepka missed three months due to a partially torn tendon in his left wrist and was admittedly down in the dumps about a suddenly uncertain future.
-The injury kept Koepka out of the Masters, and that only motivated him further.
-The day after Patrick Reed slipped his arms into the green jacket, Koepka got clearance to hit balls again.
-He started with wedges and 9-irons, and looked like he hadn’t missed a day.
-By the end of the week he was getting after it with full shots.
+The injury kept him out of the Masters, and that only motivated further.
+The day after Patrick Reed slipped his arms into the green jacket, Koepka was cleared by doctors to hit balls again.
+He started with wedges and 9-irons and looked like he hadn’t missed a day.
+By the end of the week, he was getting after it with full shots.

 “For someone who’s never been a golf nerd, I think he fell in love with golf for the first time in his life,” said Koepka’s coach Claude Harmon.
 “He wasn’t that guy, not a guy who’s going to follow golf or watch golf.
 When he came back, there was a definite something about wanting to play again that I hadn’t seen before.
 I really believe he fell in love with golf again and fell in love with the game of golf and playing and hitting shots.”

 All of them were on display at Shinnecock Hills, where after playing his first 22 holes of the week in seven over something clicked.
 Koepka closed out his second round with six birdies over his final 11 holes and shot 66.

 “He started hitting good shots into the right sides of the greens,” Elliott said.
 “We were really sloppy the first 27 holes, and then he was hitting driver good and hitting his irons good.”